-Live now, readers are leaving notes
+Live now · readers are leaving notes

-Live demo
+Live demo · try it now

 See the idea in action.

-Then imagine your own friends here.
+Then picture your own friends here.

 Tomorrow, and Tomorrow, and Tomorrow